danineamati/CS2_Sets/dneamati-cs2-week6/README.md

 Consider n philosophers.
 Then, n - 1 philosophers can sit at a table at any given time.
-It is clear that n philosopher cannot sit at a table together since this would be the gready case.
+It is clear that n philosopher cannot sit at a table together since this would be the greedy case.
 However, with n - 1 philosophers, there will be one empty seat.
 Thus, all the seated philosophers can acquire the fork on their left and exactly one seated philosopher can acquire the fork on their right.
 This later philosopher can eat since he/she has two forks.
 The philosopher eats, returns the forks, and stands up.
 This leaves room for a new philosopher to eat.
-This the means that the philosophers are not in deadlock if 4 philosophers are seated.
+This the means that the philosophers are not in deadlock if n - 1 philosophers are seated.
+Logically, the maximum number of seated philosophers is n - 1.
+Any number less than or equal to n - 1 will work, but any number greater than n - 1 will not.
+In the case of 5 philosophers, 4 can be seated.

 This is different from how many philosophers can be eating.
 For n philosophers, the maximum number that can be eating is the floor of (n / 2).